 In one recent year, it was estimated that over 737,000 hit-and-run crashes happened, resulting in approximately 2,000 fatalities.

-During the investigation, you should cooperate with the police, and if they locate the other driver, you may need to testify in court.
+During the investigation, you should cooperate with the police.
+You may need to testify in court if they locate the other driver.
 However, if they cannot find the other driver, the police report can be helpful for your insurance claim because it verifies there was a collision and the driver fled.

 Read more: How Your Legal Team Can Track Down Your Hit-and-Run Driver